Rule 5160-45-03 | Ohio department of medicaid (ODM) -administered waiver program: individual rights and responsibilities.

 (f) Receive ongoing assistance from the case manager; and

-(g) Be able to request changes in case management agency and/or case manager, as necessary.
+(g) Be able to request changes in CMA, as necessary, subject to ODM's approval.

-(6) Make informed choices regarding the services and supports he or she receives and from whom, including agency providers and/or non-agency providers as those terms are defined in rule 5160-45-01 of the Administrative Code.
+(7) Make informed choices regarding the services and supports he or she receives and from whom, including provider-managed agency providers, non-agency providers, or participant-directed providers as those terms are defined in rule 5160-45-01 of the Administrative Code.

-(7) Obtain the results of criminal records checks about current agency providers or provider applicants pursuant to section 5164.342 of the Revised Code.
+(8) Obtain the results of criminal records checks about current agency providers or provider applicants pursuant to section 5164.342 of the Revised Code and rules 5160-45-07 and 5160-45-11 of the Administrative Code.

-(8) Obtain the results of criminal records checks about current non-agency providers or provider applicants pursuant to section 5164.341 of the Revised Code.
+(9) Obtain the results of criminal records checks about current non-agency providers or provider applicants pursuant to section 5164.341 of the Revised Code and rules 5160-45-08 and 5160-45-11 of the Administrative Code.

 (B) Individual responsibilities.